Daremonic/payswitch-docs/payswitcher-cloud/connectors/available-connectors/adyen.md

 Adyen is a global payments company allowing businesses to accept payments on a global scale.
 It offers a variety of local and international payment methods.
-To know about more about payment methods supported by adyen via hyperswitch visit [here](https://payswitcher.com/pm-list).
+To know about more about payment methods supported by adyen via payswitcher visit [here](https://payswitcher.com/pm-list).

-### Activating Adyen via Hyperswitch
+### Activating Adyen via PaySwitcher

 #### I. Prerequisites

 1. You need to be registered with Adyen in order to proceed.
 In case you aren't, you can quickly setup your Adyen account [here](https://www.adyen.com/signup)
-2. You should have a registered Hyperswitch account.
-You can access your account from the [Hyperswitch control center](https://app.payswitcher.com/register).
+2. You should have a registered PaySwitcher account.
+You can access your account from the [PaySwitcher control center](https://app.payswitcher.com/register).
 3. Request the Adyen support team to enable handling raw card data for your Adyen account via email (support@adyen.com).
-This will enable Hyperswitch to securely handle your customer's payment details.
+This will enable PaySwitcher to securely handle your customer's payment details.
 4. The Adyen API key and Account ID are available in your Adyen dashboard under - Home page -> Developers -> API credentials.
 5. Select all the payment methods you wish to use Adyen for.
 Ensure that this is the same as the ones configured on your Adyen dashboard under Settings -> Payment methods
 6. To set webhooks, Navigate to the webhooks section of your Adyen dashboard (Developers -> Webhooks) and create a new standard webhook.
 Know more about webhook source verification key [here](https://docs.adyen.com/development-resources/webhooks/verify-hmac-signatures/#enable-hmac-signatures).

-[Steps](https://docs.payswitcher.com/hyperswitch-cloud/connectors/activate-connector-on-hyperswitch) to activate Adyen on Hyperswitch control center.
+[Steps](https://docs.payswitcher.com/payswitcher-cloud/connectors/activate-connector-on-payswitcher) to activate Adyen on PaySwitcher control center.

 #### II.
 Points to remember